 I’m watching your channel for live coverage of the riots downtown and there are no captions.
 I have a severe hearing loss so I can’t access the information via audio.
 Could someone please make sure the captions are on and working so I can follow your coverage?
 Thank you.

 Then I shared the station’s email and phone number with my local Hearing Loss Association of America chapter email list.
-I asked them to tune in, see if it had captions and if not, call or email.
+I asked them to tune in to see if that channel had captions.
+If not, please call or email the station.
 I shared what I wrote so they had something to work with.
 Several of us wrote in and within 30 minutes, captions were on and running so that we could also follow the live coverage.

-A lot of live spots in the news are missing captions.
-Again, I don’t watch TV but my husband does.
-If I’m sitting with him, I miss a chunk of information.
-I can’t advocate here as much as needed but those who watch TV should.
-Keep a list of TV caption contacts for easy reference.
-When you see a lack of captioning, let them know.
+A lot of on location news stories in the news spots are missing captions.
+If I’m sitting with my husband who does watch the news, I miss chunks of information.
+I can’t advocate here as much as needed because I don’t watch the news often.
+For those who do watch the news, you can make a difference.
+Keep a list of TV stations caption contacts for easy reference.

 Don’t let it all be bad news.
 When you notice them doing a great job of captioning, tell them that too.
 When we do that, we let them know we appreciate their efforts.
 They also know we are still watching and using the captions they provide.

-For broadcast captioning, I typically get good results for live streamed content, as most stations or networks list a Closed Captioning link in the footer of their website.
+For broadcast captioning, I typically get good results for live streamed content.
+Most stations or networks list a Closed Captioning link in the footer of their website.
 A few times I have been forced to resort to filing an FCC complaint, which is easy to do and gets good results.

 There is a lot of irony in captioning advocacy, and while things have improved over the last eleven years, it still exists.
 I often see hearing loss or disability-related news stories without captions.
 When I contact the news stations to ask for captions, I make sure to point out (in a diplomatic way) that when the subject is of specific interest to the 466 million people in the world with disabling hearing loss—people with disabilities constitutes the largest minority in the world—there is an expectation of accessibility.
 Excluding and disappointing such a huge group of people doesn’t reflect favorably on their organization, and they need to know that.